 How do I declare a major or minor in anthropology?
 Which courses count toward the major or minor?
 What are the different subfields or concentration areas in anthropology?
 How do I get involved in research?
 The Undergraduate Advisor (UA) will be able to answer these and other questions about the anthropology undergraduate program.
 The UA is responsible for approving and signing all Declaration of Major forms, all transfer credits, study abroad approvals and credit evaluation/transfer and, most importantly, all petitions to graduate.
 All Northwestern undergraduates who are interested in the major, the minor, or who want to talk about anthropology at the undergraduate level at Northwestern are encouraged to meet with the UA.
 Office hours for the UA are by appointment.
-Please stop by or call the department (847-491-5402) to schedule an appointment.
+Please email the Director of Undergraduate Studies to schedule an appointment.

 The Director of Undergraduate Studies for Anthropology is:

 Prof. Erin Waxenbaum

 Learn more about studying anthropology at Northwestern

 Find reasons to study anthropology and explore study options.

 Read descriptions of undergraduate courses and find a current class schedule.

 Undergraduates can major or minor in anthropology.
 We also offer a human biology concentration.

 Anthropology majors can learn about undertaking an honors thesis.